fzaiser/genfer/README.md

 The script `./comparison.sh` runs the Geometric Bound Semantics on 5 benchmarks: `asym_rw.sgcl`, `coupon-collector.sgcl`, `die_paradox.sgcl`, `geo.sgcl`, `herman.sgcl`.
 Each benchmark is run 4 times: once with the Residual Mass Semantics and three times with the Geometric Bound Semantics, each time with a different optimization objective (`total` for probability masses, `ev` for moments, or `tail` for tail asymptotics).
+The output of each run is written to `outputs/<benchmark>-residual.txt` for the Residual Mass Semantics and `outputs/<benchmark>-bound-<objective>.txt` for the Geometric Bound Semantics.
+The data for Table 6 is taken from the relevant files in `outputs/`.